 Seemingly simple, sizing is measured in “Mondo Point” numbers.
 These numbers can be easily converted from shoe sizes, however they’re rarely accurate.

 Each manufacturer makes boots slightly differently and this means my foot, which fits a Salomon boot very well, may be totally different from yours.
-This is yet another reason to go and get fitted for boots by a professional.
+This is yet another reason to go and get fitted for boots by a professional, then go buy them online.

 This is a vocabulary word which is used to measure the width of a ski boot.
 Last is measured in millimeters and denotes the width of the foot bed of the boot.
 A last of 98 or less is usually considered narrow or high performance.
 Last measurements of 100 or more tend to be a more casual and comfortable fitment.